-Singer Chad Vaccarino of the duo A Great Big World is using the Paleo diet to treat his multiple sclerosis, saying the low-carb, gluten-free eating plan has reversed most of his symptoms, CHF reported.
+Singer Chad Vaccarino of the duo A Great Big World is using a ketogenic-inspired Paleo diet to treat his multiple sclerosis, saying the low-carb, gluten-free eating plan has reversed most of his symptoms, Celebrity Health & Fitness reported.

 Vaccarino follows in the footsteps of TV star Jack Osbourne, who is reportedly using a low carb, ketogenic-style Paleo diet to manage his multiple sclerosis.

 Chad said he began following the Paleo diet after being inspired by Dr. Terry Wahls, an Iowa physician who dramatically improved her progressive MS with the Paleo diet.

 Dr. Wahls, who was diagnosed with MS in 2000, developed her own personalized Paleo plan, and has effectively been managing her multiple sclerosis for the past seven years.
 She detailed her incredible recovery in her bestseller, The Wahls Protocol.

 Vaccarino is grateful for the relief he has found after following the Wahl's Protocol Paleo plan. “[My MS symptoms] went away completely,” Chad told ABC News (see video).
 “It was all the diet.
 I’m sharing my story today in the hopes that it might inspire you the way Dr. Wahls' story inspired me."

 Multiple sclerosis is a chronic degenerative disease of the nervous system.
 Sufferers often experience a loss of vision in the early stages, numbness in their extremities, and tingling.

 Chad said he suffered from all these symptoms before finding relief with the Paleo diet, which emphasizes high-quality animal proteins, healthy fats, low-starch vegetables and fruits, and excludes gluten, sugar, dairy, legumes, alcohol and processed foods.